atbcb/usab-uswds/_pages/about/budget-performance/cj.md

 <p>The Board&rsquo;s travel budget primarily covers its travel expenses related to attendance at annual trade meetings related to its accessibility-related mission.
 Examples include the annual CSUN technology exposition and meetings of building code groups of which the Board is a standing member, such as the ANSI A117 committee.
 Occasionally, the Board staff conduct site visits related to Architectural Barriers Act complaints.
 In conjunction with some rulemaking, the Board occasionally establishes special committees, and the travel for those committees would be included on this budget line.</p>
 <p>Other travel expenses are for the purpose of conducting accessibility training, which is a core part of the Board&rsquo;s mission.
 The Board also participates in international government consortiums to share information on accessibility policy.</p>
 <h4>Space Management</h4>
+<p>FY 2024: $742,000</p>
+<p>FY 2025: $763,000</p>
-<p>&nbsp;The Board&rsquo;s rent is set by GSA.
+<p>The Board&rsquo;s rent is set by GSA.
 The Board entered into a new occupancy agreement, effective January 1, 2022.
 The amount included reflects the estimate provided by GSA.
 The amount on this line also includes other costs related to its space, such as maintenance and security.</p>
-<p>FY 2024: $742,000</p>
-<p>FY 2025: $763,000</p>
 <h4>Research</h4>
 <p>FY 2024: $350,000</p>
 <p>FY 2025: $250,000</p>
 <p>Contracting for research to assist in its guidelines and standards development and to provide technical assistance materials is crucial to the Board&rsquo;s mission.
 Funds also are used to conduct required regulatory assessments for its rulemaking.
 The research funds requested will allow the Board to move forward with its rulemaking agenda, which includes the issuance of new guidelines and updating existing guidelines.</p>
 <h4>Administrative Support Services</h4>
+<p>FY 2024: $1,025,700</p>
+<p>FY 2025: $1,027,200</p>
 <p>The Board has an interagency agreement with the Bureau of the Fiscal Service (BFS) in the Department of the Treasury to provide procurement, financial, payroll, and personnel services.
 The Board also has agreements with various other federal agencies for administrative support.
 Approximately $790,000 of its costs are for services the Board receives from BFS.
 Additional costs are for support of its webinars, through which most of its training is conducted.
 The Board also has contracted for records management consulting services, and has another contract for GovDelivery, which supports its public outreach initiative.</p>
-<p>FY 2024: $1,025,700</p>
-<p>FY 2025: $1,027,200</p>
 <h4>Information Technology Support Services</h4>
+<p>FY 2024 $1,482,900</p>
+<p>FY 2025 $1,460,300</p>
 <p>This is the yearly cost of the Board&rsquo;s telephone and desktop computing needs including desktop and laptop computers, assistive technology, local area network servers, software, printers, and maintenance and support services (including website hosting and internet service).
 A large portion of its IT budget goes toward the provision of network security and operational integrity of the Board&rsquo;s network.
 This includes a network certification and Authority to Operate, Trusted Internet Connection, and use of the Einstein system to comply with OMB Memorandum M-17-25, &ldquo;Reporting Guidance for Executive Order on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure.&rdquo; This also includes support of the Privacy Program, to include training, contractor support and automation.
 These expenditures will help the Board meet the Federal Information Security Management Act and provide certification of the Board&rsquo;s network, required to access other agency networks (e.g., the Bureau of the Fiscal Service&rsquo;s HR Connect System for personnel services).
 Funds also will be used to provide annual security network maintenance for the Continuous Diagnostics and Mitigation Cybersecurity program.</p>
-<p>FY 2024 $1,482,900</p>
-<p>FY 2025 $1,460,300</p>
 <h4>Printing</h4>
+<p>FY 2024 $60,000</p>
+<p>FY 2025 $60,000</p>
-<p>&nbsp;Publishing proposed and final rules in the Federal Register is a relatively high cost for the Board.
+<p>Publishing proposed and final rules in the Federal Register is a relatively high cost for the Board.
 Printing in the Federal Register costs $453 per page.
 Other items in this category include printing its final rules in the Code of Federal Regulations and miscellaneous printing requirements.</p>
-<p>FY 2024 $60,000</p>
-<p>FY 2025 $60,000</p>
 <h4>Miscellaneous Operating Expenses</h4>
+<p>FY 2024 $92,200</p>
+<p>FY 2025 $88,500</p>
 <p>Expenditures in this category include postage, overnight shipping, and in-town delivery service.
 The Board contracts with the Interior Business Center in DOI to provide services for the mandatory drug testing program.
 Other expenditures are for miscellaneous operating expenses not reflected elsewhere.
 Its yearly financial audit is included along with accessible design materials, staff training, office supplies, and equipment purchases.</p>
-<p>FY 2024 $92,200</p>
-<p>FY 2025 $88,500</p>
 <h2>Appendix B</h2>
 <h3>Status Of Current Access Board Rulemaking Efforts</h3>
 <h4>ADA Accessibility Guidelines (ADAAG) for Transportation Vehicles &ndash; Update (rail vehicles).</h4>